heidiwwang/mermaid_excel/README.md

 # Mermaid Excel Generator
 Generate Mermaid diagrams dynamically from structured data in Excel using Power Query.
 This tool is intended for restricted software environments where there is only access to the Microsoft suite.

 You define nodes and relationships in tables, then PowerQuery outputs a complete mermaid diagram code ready to copy and paste into a mermaid renderer.
-Copilot was used to generate the PowerQuery M Language script, which I verified.
+Copilot was used to generate the PowerQuery M Language script and documentation, which was subsequently verified and edited by me.

+## Downloading This Project (For Users New to GitHub)
+If you’re not familiar with GitHub, you can download the entire project as a ZIP file without needing an account.

+### How to download:
+1. Go to the repository homepage: https://github.com/heidiwwang/mermaid_excel
+2. Click the green Code button near the top right.
+3. Select Download ZIP.
+4. Save the file to your computer.
+5. Extract (unzip) the folder.
+6. Open the Excel workbook inside the extracted folder.

+You now have everything you need to explore the Mermaid generator.

+## Viewing the Sample Rendered Diagram

+The repository includes a ready‑to‑view example Mermaid diagram so you can see what the Excel + Power Query model produces.

+To view the example:
+1. In the repository file list, click sample_starwars.md.
+2. GitHub will automatically render the Mermaid diagram inside the page.
+3. Scroll to see the full graph generated from the Star Wars sample data.

+This example dprovides a quick way to understand what the tool can do before you start editing your own data.

 ## How It Works